barnazaka/private-vault-midnight/README.md

 **ZK proof generation is slow**
 Normal!
 First-time proof generation can take 30–60 seconds as keys are loaded.
 Subsequent proofs are faster.

 ---

-## Hackathon track

-This submission targets the **Identity & Governance** track.
-Private Vault demonstrates:

-- Selective disclosure: labels are public, secrets are private
-- Ownership proofs without identity reveal
-- Rotation without ever exposing the old or new secret
-- A foundation for private credential management, API key vaults, PIN systems, and compliance-ready secret attestation

----